Escenas de Matrimonio

-Escenas de Matrimonio was a series broadcast by the Spanish television network, Telecinco, produced by Alba Adriatica.
+Escenas de Matrimonio was a series telecast by the Spanish television network, Telecinco, produced by Alba Adriatica.
 It premiered on 1 August 2007, featuring the lives of various couples who live in the same building dealing with similar problems in their daily lives.

 Predecessors

 TVE (2002–2004)

 The idea of the show actually began in 2002 as a number of separate sketches on La 1's Noche de Fiesta, led by José Luis Moreno.
-His nephews Alberto and Laura Caballero were responsible for directing and scripting this mini-comedy, which soon becomes one of the most popular sketches on the show.
+His nephews Alberto and Laura Caballero were responsible for directing and scripting this mini-comedy, which soon became one of the most popular sketches on the show.

 In this first incarnation, the actors who gave life to the characters were Marisa Porcel (Pepa), Pepe Ruiz (Avelino) Silvia Gambino (Marina) and Alfredo Cernuda (Roberto).
 The characters of the young couple were less defined and did not even have names at this stage, and were interpreted by Manuel Belmonte and Ruth Arteaga.
-In the next season they would be replaced by Rosana Manso and Javier Coromina, and occasionally Martin Czehmester.
+In the upcoming seasons they were replaced by Rosana Manso and Javier Coromina, and occasionally Martin Czehmester.